fermyon/websocket-bridge/README.md

 construct "callback" URLs.
 The `--cert` and `--key` arguments are optional if you'd like to use TLS.

-The `--whitelist` option(s) (which may be specified multiple times) control which backend HTTP servers may be proxied to.
-Note that the `--whitelist` option takes a regular expression, so be sure to escape any dots in the name (e.g. `foo.example.com` -> `foo\.example\.com`).
-If you don't specify a whitelist, the server will reject all incoming traffic.
+The `--allowlist` option(s) (which may be specified multiple times) control which backend HTTP servers may be proxied to.
+Note that the `--allowlist` option takes a regular expression, so be sure to escape any dots in the name (e.g. `foo.example.com` -> `foo\.example\.com`).
+If you don't specify a allowlist, the server will reject all incoming traffic.

 ```
 cargo run -- \